gram7gram/sanitydesk/README.md

 Both microservices are build locally, packaged into docker containers and pushed to public docker registry.

-Microservices are hosted on VPS and availbale by links:
+Microservices are hosted on VPS and available by links:

 https://sanitydesk-www.thebaronmunchausen.com/